ryancragun/ryancragun.github.io/_posts/2016-11-02-protest-vote.md

 As Election Day draws near I've noticed a stark difference between this election and those of years past.
 During the Republican primaries support for Trump among conservatives swirled in the 10-15% range.
-After he won he managed to secured the votes of many in the remaining 85%.
+After he won he managed to secure the votes of many in the remaining 85%.
 That's a fairly remarkable feat considering that the Republican party, who have long since proclaimed themselves the party of the family, selected a racist, homophobic, xenophobic, sexist, ignoramus as their